SSW - W

 You may well see school gliders flying here.
-This does not mean the site is open!
-You can ask school staff if you can join their group.
-Please respect their wishes and note you may be asked to contribute to their costs.
+This does not mean you can fly!
+You can ask school staff if you can join their group, please respect their wishes and note you may be asked to contribute to their costs.

 DO NOT LAND ON, TAKE OFF FROM OR SCRATCH anywhere in the whole fenced off area of BINSEY at any time!
 See Briefing page for details.

 |Grid Ref :||NY211362||Height (AMSL) :||980' / 299m|